20.6 who: Print who is currently logged in

 --lookup

 Attempt to canonicalize hostnames found in utmp through a DNS lookup.
-This is not the default because it can cause significant delays on systems with automatic dial-up internet access.
+This is not the default because of potential delays.

 -m